spiffyui/HelloSpiffyNode/README.md

 Building and Running Spiffy UI
 --------------------------------------

 HelloSpiffyNode is built with Apache Ant using Apache Ivy and deployed to Node.js.
-Once you've installed Ant with Ivy and Node.js, go to your HelloSpiffyNode working copy and run this command:
+Once you've installed Ant with Ivy and Node.js, go to your HelloSpiffyNode working copy and run these commands:

         <ANT_HOME>/ant
         <NODE_HOME>/node HelloSpiffyNode.js

-This will download the required libraries and build the Hello Spiffy Node project.
-It will then provide instructions for starting the server once the build is completed.
+The ant command will download the required libraries and build the Hello Spiffy Node project.
+The node command will start the server once the build is complete and provide instructions for accessing the running application.

 License
 --------------------------------------